 This is your chance to layer your other festive colours throughout your tree.
-For the tree in the video I went for the opulent jewelled tones of our Winter Bloom trend so have added plush fuchsias, purple and teals to the gold core baubles, and as you can see, the decoration is starting to take shape.
+For the tree in the video I went for the opulent jeweled tones so have added plush fuchsias, purple and teals to the gold core baubles, and as you can see, this is the point where the decoration starts to take shape.
 Make sure to layer these colours evenly throughout the branches so you don’t have too many of the same shade in one area.

 This is my favourite part – adding the special decorations.
 These could be the more flamboyant decorations you only have a few of, or the special one-of-a-kind designs you have collected on your travels, or the particularly large pieces.
 Again spread these out amongst the branches so they don’t sit too close to each other to achieve the full effect.
-For this tree I’ve added beautiful jewel embellished and flower embroidered decorations in complementing shades to the colourful baubles I added in the last step.
+For the tree in the video, I added beautiful jewel embellished and flower embroidered decorations in complementing shades to the colourful baubles I added in the last step.

 7. Place the Finishing Touches & Star on Top

 This stage is for the real showstopper decorations which will really set your tree apart from the rest.
-Real or artificial flowers have been popular in recent years as finishing touches for the tree and these deep pink flowers bring the tree to life.
-For a topper I always go for the classic star but you could use a large statement decoration instead to give your tree a contemporary twist.
+Real or artificial flowers have been popular in recent years as finishing touches for the tree and the deep pink flowers in the video bring the tree to life.
+For a tree topper I always go for the classic star but you could use a large statement decoration instead to give your tree a contemporary twist.

 8. Start Adding Presents Underneath